OlivierLD/raspberry-coffee/README.md

 #### Java code and wirings for the Raspberry Pi, featuring reusable libraries and snippets

 > This project was started in 2015.
 ---
+Main keywords:
+- `Raspberry Pi`
+- `Java and JVM-related languages`
+- `PI4J, Sensors, Actuators`
+- `Navigation, Sailing, NMEA`
+- `Gradle`
+- `Maven`
+- `Github`
+---

-- Sensors & Actuators interaction
+- Sensors & Actuators interaction (through Raspberry Pi's GPIO header)
-- Different communication protocols
+- Different communication protocols (HTTP, TCP, WebSockets, ...)
-- NMEA protocol implementations
+- NMEA protocol implementations (and related utilities)
+---
 - Some modules will also use [`OpenCV`](https://opencv.org/) (an OpenSource Project for Computer Vision).
 See below how _not_ to use them, if needed.
 It's worth a look, though.

 <!--